Min-prog000/titanic-analysis/README.md

 ## [5.
 Contributing](#5-contributing)

-Welcome presentation to improvement codes and structure.
-See `CONTRIBUTING.md` about PR or commit (reviewer is the owner basically)
+We welcome contributions that improve the code and project structure.
+For details on pull requests and commits, please refer to `CONTRIBUTING.md`
+(the project owner is typically the reviewer).

 ## [6.
 Dataset](#6-dataset)